QuantumPL/site/content/publication/Ying2017/index.md

   examples show that the generated invariants can be used to verify correctness of these algorithms and are helpful in optimising quantum Metropolis sampling.
-To our knowledge, this paper is the first attempt to define the notion of invariant and to develop a method of invariant generation for quantum programs. '
+To our knowledge, this paper is the first attempt to define the notion of invariant and to develop a method of invariant generation for quantum programs.'
 publication: '*Proceedings of the 44th ACM SIGPLAN Symposium on Principles of Programming Languages*'
 doi: 10.1145/3009837.3009840